-Iceland recorded a Government Budget surplus equal to 1.10 percent of the country's Gross Domestic Product in 2018.
-Iceland Government Budget - data, historical chart, and calendar of releases - was last updated on February of 2020 from its official source.
+Iceland recorded a Government Budget deficit equal to 7.30 percent of the country's Gross Domestic Product in 2020. source: Icelandic Ministry of Finance

 Government Budget in Iceland averaged -1.17 percent of GDP from 1980 until 2020, reaching an all time high of 12.50 percent of GDP in 2016 and a record low of -12.10 percent of GDP in 2008.
 This page provides - Iceland Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Government Budget - values, historical data and charts - was last updated on September of 2021.